OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/time-series-insights/time-series-insights-query-data-csharp.md

                             break;
                         }

-                        // Number of items corresponds to number of aggregates in input payload JArray currentContents = (JArray)messageObj["content"];
+                        // Number of items corresponds toonumber of aggregates in input payload JArray currentContents = (JArray)messageObj["content"];

                         // In this sample list of aggregates in input payload contains